Mbucari/GEHistoricalImagery/docs/availability.md

 ▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀
 ```
 ### Availability Map 2 - Imagery from 2023/04/29
-This diagram, shown by pressing `3` in the console, shows the tils with available imagery from 2023/04/29.
+This diagram, shown by pressing `3` in the console, shows the tiles with available imagery from 2023/04/29.
 The shaded areas represent tiles which contain imagery for the selected date, and the dots represent tiles which have no imagery for the selected date.
 The right ~70% of this region is shaded, so only that area has imagery from 2023/04/29.

 ```console
 Tile availability on 2023/04/29